 8 601 12345

-Using E.164 ensures that you have a consistent format that will be guaranteed to work with most software integrations.
+Using E.164 phone number formatting ensures that you have a consistent format that will be guaranteed to work with most software integrations.
 Your CRM, auto-dialer, or SMS software will almost surely play well with it.

-However, it is important to note that reformatting to E.164 may require changes to phone numbers that use local formats.
+However, it is important to note that reformatting to E.164 may require changes to phone numbers that use local phone number formats.
+Those local phone number formats have their own considerations.

 For instance, let’s take a look at how a UK mobile number would be rewritten using the E.164 standard.